bojobiscuit/bojoPaintScripts/README.md

 - **Save as TGA Spec.jsx** - Creates a spec map file.
 I believe iRacing needs to be open to have it create the mip file
 - **Delete All.jsx** - Deletes just your paint files (tga and mip) for only your car.

+## Special Case Scenario
+With the addition of NASCAR Gen 4 cars, they have decided to do a new pattern for paint templates.
+For the gen 4 example, there is the standard version of the car, and the superspeedway version.
+The superspeedway version when saved is in the file name pattern of `car_[iracingNumber]_ss.tga`.
+This works for both sim stamped and non sim stamped.

+If your car has a special version of it similar to that, all you need to do is add a hashtag and then the letters it uses to differential it.

+**Example**: Making a superspeedway version of the gen 4 car, you would add `#SS` at the end of your paint file's name.
+That lets the script know to append it with "_ss".

 ## Setting Photoshop shortcuts

 Photoshop > Edit > **Keyboard shortcuts**\